 Article provided by Robert Mayer, Shaw Environmental (Knoxville, TN, USA)

-(Winner of the December 2009 Portable Tanks, a division of GEI Works Contest)
+(Winner of the December 2009 Portable Tanks, a division of Water Storage Tanks Contest)

 At Columbus Air Force Base (CAFB) in Columbus, Mississippi, a groundwater injection of carbon and the anaerobic microbial consortium SDC-9(tm) was determined to be the corrective action to increase the natural degradation of contaminates.
 Working along the runway posed special challenges.